hrsma2i/pycndl/README.md

 The contents whose URL is in `input.json` are downloaded to `.downloaded/`.

-input.json mast have `url` field like:
+input.json must have `url` field like:

 ```json
 [